0bugTeam/0bugTeam.github.io/content/BHMEAQ2024/Notey.md

 ----

-Note : While making this writeup, the challenge infrastucture were already closed, so i had to setup the application manually
+Note : While making this writeup, the challenge infrastucture was already closed, so i had to setup the application manually

 ## Intuition

 Like the other Web challenge [Watermelon](/bhmeaq2024/watermelon/), this challenge too don't have any dedicated frontend to interact with, so we have to send request to backend manually using cURL or BurpSuite

-After going through the JavaScript code in `src` folder that was provided to us as public attachment, we can spot different functionalities in `index.js` file.
+After going through the JavaScript code in `src` folder that was provided to us as public attachment, we can spot different core application functionalities in `index.js` file.
 Let's go through it one by one

 First the login, so let's try to login